8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 My goals as of this writing, primarily when it comes to equities:

-1. Roughly an even distribution across small-, mid-, and large-cap equities (growth).
+1. Roughly an even distribution across small-, mid-, and large-cap equities (growth assets).
-2. Roughly an even distribution across value, blend, and growth (growth).
+2. Roughly an even distribution across value, blend, and growth (growth assets).
 3. Maintain 6 percent cash (short-term assets).

 (Goals 1 and 2 are independent; therefore, roughly 33 percent for each set of 3, not 11 percent for each pairing.)

 I looked at [The Golden Butterfly portfolio](https://portfoliocharts.com/portfolio/golden-butterfly/) when I first started down the risk parity approach to portfolio construction.
 I thought it was viable because it tends to satisfy the first goal.
 I didn't go with it because according to the [portfolio matrix](https://portfoliocharts.com/portfolio/portfolio-matrix/?shortcode=ZUSAXAB15AC03AD08AH11AI09AJ04AK25AM06GA06GB13Z) comparison showed my portfolio ranked a bit higher.
 This was incorrect due to my understanding of the tools.
-Even though the Mark 1 portfolio performs similarly in most areas, my increased understanding of the tool made me revisit both portfolios under the withdrawal rates chart for both portfolios.
+Even though the Mark 1 portfolio performs similarly in most areas, my increased understanding of the tool made me revisit the withdrawal rates chart for both portfolios.

 The [withdrawal rates chart for The Golden Butterfly](https://portfoliocharts.com/portfolio/withdrawal-rates/) shows a safe withdrawal rate and perpetual withdrawal rate of about 8 percent for a 30-year retirement.
 The [withdrawal rates chart for the original Mark 1](https://portfoliocharts.com/portfolio/withdrawal-rates/?shortcode=ZUSAXAB09AC05AD10AH12AI11AJ05AK25AM06GA06GB11Z) shows a safe withdrawal rate and perpetual withdrawal rate of about 5 percent for a 30-year retirement.
-The rate of return isn't a primary goal; however, there are two concerns I'm starting to have:
+The rate of return and withdrawal rates isn't a primary goal; however, there are two concerns I'm starting to have:

 1. The S&P 500 fund seems to be something I can't get away from; can I make part of the core funds used?
 2. Can I accomplish the goals with fewer funds?